The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 * Void Reaping
 * Cross Reaping > Lemure’s Slice
 * Communio >> Priority System
-* * If no combo, 50 soul and gluttony off CD use Gluttony and do Gibbet / Gallows
+  * If no combo, 50 Soul and Gluttony off CD use Gluttony and do Gibbet / Gallows.
-  * If no combo, <50 soul then use Soul Slice into Gluttony and do Gibbet / Gallows
+  * If no combo, < 50 Soul then use Soul Slice into Gluttony and do Gibbet / Gallows.
   * If in combo then use the combo action.
-After combo if you are sub 50 soul you will have to soul slice then Gluttony, otherwise Gluttony after combo and do Gibbet / Gallows
+After combo if you are sub-50 Soul you will have to Soul Slice then Gluttony, otherwise Gluttony after combo and do Gibbet / Gallows.
 * Finish spending Soul Slices and Soul after this sequence to maximize potion.

 Description:

 * The ideal time to enter Enshroud is after a GCD where your Arcane Circle recast is below nine seconds.
 The GCD you hit before you enter Enshroud is important because it will impact how the end of this rotation looks.
-* * You ideally want Arcane Circle to happen around XX5 on the clock.
+  * You ideally want Arcane Circle to happen around XX5 on the clock.
 If you opened with a first oGCD Arcane Circle then you will want to push it back during your first two minute window.
 You can do this by simply entering the first Double Enshroud a GCD later.
-* Your first two GCD’s in this sequence should be two Reaping abilities and your third should be Shadow of Death followed by a late weave potion.
+* Your first two GCDs in this sequence should be two Reaping abilities and your third should be Shadow of Death followed by a late weave potion.
 This will be key to squeezing out as much potency as you can with a potion.
 * Your fourth GCD will be a reaping ability and this will be where you want to squeeze Arcane Circle into.
 * After your second Communio, you have a few potential paths based on your current situation:
-* * If you are not in a combo, have 50 Soul, and Gluttony is off cooldown, use it after the Communio and follow up with Gibbet/Gallows
+  * If you are not in a combo, have 50 Soul, and Gluttony is off cooldown, use it after the Communio and follow up with Gibbet/Gallows
   * If you are not in a combo, don’t have 50 Soul, or Gluttony is on cooldown, then use a Soul Slice as long as it won’t overcap you, and proceed with Gluttony into Gibbet/Gallows
   * If you are in a combo, then you must use a combo ability here in order to maintain it.
 The window is tight, so don’t hesitate.
 Following that combo, if you have 50 Soul, then execute Gluttony, otherwise you will have to Soul Slice here, followed by Gluttony.